tarunvinodhkumar/Depression-Detection-System-using-ML/Depression Detection System using ML/README.md

 We need two types of datasets one with tweets containing depressive characteristic which is obtained from twitter API and the other one with random tweets.

-1. Data mining more than 20K tweets by using [Twitter API and Tweepy library](https://github.com/miladrezazadeh/twitter_depression_detection/blob/main/notebooks/data_gathering_twitter_API.ipynb).
-The raw data retrieved from Twitter can be find [here](https://github.com/miladrezazadeh/twitter_depression_detection/tree/main/data/raw/scrapped).

-2. Random tweets has been extracted from the [Kaggle datasets](https://www.kaggle.com/ywang311/twitter-sentiment/data).
+1. Random tweets has been extracted from the [Kaggle datasets](https://www.kaggle.com/ywang311/twitter-sentiment/data).

-The processed dataset used for training machine learning algorithms can be find [here](https://github.com/miladrezazadeh/twitter_depression_detection/tree/main/data/processed).
+The processed dataset used for training machine learning algorithms can be find [here](https://github.com/tarunvinodhkumar/Depression-Detection-System/tree/main/data/processed).

 ## Data Science Pipeline: